Global Health Events and Media

 Practice and Service Conferences Practice and Service Conferences Symposium on Global Health Security 2017 Oxford Global Health and Bioethics International Conference 2017 CUGH Conference

 Practice and Service

 Symposium on Global Health Security

 2017 Oxford Global Health and Bioethics International Conference

-*Views expressed in the blogs are of the student and not of the Gillings Global Gateway™/UNC Gillings School of Global Public Health
+*Views expressed in the blogs are of the student and not of Research, Innovation and Global Solutions/UNC Gillings School of Global Public Health

 The Student Global Health Committee partnered with Population Connection to host a panel discussion on, “How Policies Hurt Women in the U.S. and Around the World.”
 Experts and activists discussed the impact of U.S. foreign and domestic policies (“Hyde” and “Helms” Amendments) on access to safe, legal abortion.
 Panelists included experts from Ipas, NARAL North Carolina, Population Connection Action Fund, and an award-winning author and activist, and the conversation was moderated by abortion rights expert and UNC Gillings professor, Sian Curtis.